dankamongmen/notcurses/README.md

 // Return the topmost ncplane, of which there is always at least one. struct ncplane* notcurses_top(struct notcurses* n);

-// Refresh our idea of the terminal's dimensions, reshaping the standard plane
-// if necessary, without a fresh render.
-References to ncplanes (and the
-// egcpools underlying cells) remain valid following a resize operation. int notcurses_resize(struct notcurses* n, int* restrict y, int* restrict x);

 // Return our current idea of the terminal dimensions in rows and cols. static inline void notcurses_term_dim_yx(const struct notcurses* n, int* restrict rows,